 \end{teo}

-\begin{proof} \eqref{miop} follows by theorem \ref{ris} and corollary \ref{giove}; analogously \eqref{ssss} follows from theorem \ref{ris} and from proposition \ref{rtlrtl}. \end{proof}
+\begin{proof} \eqref{miop} follows by Theorem \ref{ris} and Corollary \ref{giove}; analogously \eqref{ssss} follows from Theorem \ref{ris} and from Proposition \ref{rtlrtl}. \end{proof}

-Now suppose that $dimX=4n$ where $X$ is as in proposition \ref{derede}.
-Let $g$ be a quasi edge metric with weights on $reg(X)$.
-Then, by theorem \ref{ris}, it follows that $(L^{2}\Omega^i(Reg(X),g), d_{max/min,i})$ are Fredholm complexes and so $(Reg(X), g)$ admits the $L^2$ signature $\sigma_{2}(reg(X),g)$ as defined in definition \ref{nnbb}.
-Moreover, using again theorem \ref{ris}, it follows that in this case the $L^2$ signature $\sigma_{2}(reg(X),g)$ is just the analytic version of the \textbf{ perverse signature} introduced by Hunsicker in \cite{H} in the case of $depth(X)=1$ and reintroduced in a purely topological way and generalized to any compact topological pseudomanifolds by Friedman and Hunsicker in \cite{FH}.
-In other words, if $p_{g}$ is the general perversity of definition \ref{pim} and $q_{g}$ it is its dual, then
+Now suppose that $dimX=4n$ where $X$ is as in Proposition \ref{derede}.
+Let $g$ be a quasi-edge metric with weights on $reg(X)$.
+Then, by Theorem \ref{ris}, it follows that $(L^{2}\Omega^i(Reg(X),g), d_{max/min,i})$ are Fredholm complexes and so $(reg(X), g)$ admits the $L^2-$signature $\sigma_{2}(reg(X),g)$ as defined in Definition \ref{nnbb}.
+Moreover, using again Theorem \ref{ris}, we get that in this case the $L^2-$signature $\sigma_{2}(reg(X),g)$ is just the analytic version of the \textbf{ perverse signature} introduced by Hunsicker in \cite{H} in the case of $depth(X)=1$ and reintroduced in a purely topological way and generalized to any compact topological pseudomanifolds by Friedman and Hunsicker in \cite{FH}.
+In other words, if $p_{g}$ is the general perversity of Definition \ref{pim} and $q_{g}$ it is its dual, then

-and we provided an analytic way to construct $\sigma_{q_{g}\rightarrow p_{g}}(X)$ when $X$ is a smoothly stratified pseudomanifold with a Thom-Mather stratification wich generalize the construction given by Hunsicker in \cite{H} in the particular case of $depth(X)=1$.
+and we provided an analytic way to construct $\sigma_{q_{g}\rightarrow p_{g}}(X)$ when $X$ is a smoothly stratified pseudomanifold with a Thom-Mather stratification which generalizes the construction given by Hunsicker in \cite{H} in the particular case of $depth(X)=1$.
 (For the definition of $\sigma_{q_{g}\rightarrow p_{g}}(X)$ see \cite{FH} pag.
 15).\\We have the following corollaries: